The Clock's Ticking on Federal Agencies to Implement Executive Order 14028

 The three biggest executive order-related questions today are:

-This EO (if fully implemented) is a good first step but will need to be updated regularly to stay ahead of evolving cyber-threats.
+Executive Order 14028 is a good first step but will need to be updated regularly to stay ahead of evolving cyber-threats.
 For example, using homomorphic encryption so that data never needs to be decrypted or requiring encryption keys to be stored on premises when encrypted data is stored in the cloud are significant next steps.

 In looking at the adoption of the Executive Order cybersecurity requirements into the state and local government agencies, the answer is possibly, sort of, maybe, I hope so.
 In reality, many of the states will eventually recognize the advantages of the superior cybersecurity capabilities included in the Executive Order but state and local government adoption is still in question.